tlouyeken22/multiply-react-poc/README.md

 ### After cloning this repo

-In the project directory, assuming you have npm installed, you can install the project dependencies(node_modules) by running:
+In the project directory, assuming you have [https://www.npmjs.com/get-npm](npm) installed, you can install the project dependencies(node_modules) by running:

 ### `npn i` or `npn install`